euro-cordex/tables/README.md

 Contains tables with cordex domains and definitions in rotated coordinates.
 The data is mostly based on the [Cordex archive specifications](https://is-enes-data.github.io/cordex_archive_specifications.pdf).

 ## Regions

+:warning: Prudence regions are now [available from regionmask](https://regionmask.readthedocs.io/en/stable/defined_scientific.html#prudence-regions).
+It is recommended to use those.

 This directory contains some data to work with sub-regions of Cordex domains.
 Right now, we have only collected the following: